Sign in to continue

 FAQ

-What is the maximum file size for a TIFF file?
+What is the maximum size for a TIFF file?

 Can TIFF images be compressed?

-Yes, just as with any other picture format, you can process your TIFF file through a compressor which will reduce its size.
+Yes, just as with any other picture type, you can process your TIFF file through a compressor, which will reduce its size.

 What is the TIFF/IT format?

-TIFF/IT (Tagged Image File Format for Image Technology) is a specialized version of TIFF format designed for the graphic arts industry, particularly for high-end press work.
+TIFF/IT (Tagged Image File Format for Image Technology) is a specialized version designed for the graphic arts industry, particularly for high-end press work.
 It offers enhanced features for color separations and print production.

 Can mobile phones handle TIFF images?